- Featured Destinations

 Prices From: $2,348 per person

-Serengeti, Ngorongoro Crater, Lake Manyara are spectacular and understandably popular safari destinations and of course you visit these National Parks.
-But this trip includes two cultural discovery days where you can find out about the way of life of the people living here.
-So many people pass through these areas leaving only trails of dust, but visiting some of the communities here enriches your experience of this part of Africa and ensures more of the benefits of tourism reach the locals directly.
+This unique Tanzanian itinerary visits spectacular and understandably popular safari destinations such as the Serengeti, Ngorongoro Crater, Lake Manyara.
+But this trip also includes two cultural discovery days where you will have the rare opportunity interact with locals and gain and experience their traditional way of life.
+So many people pass through these areas leaving only trails of dust.
+Visiting local communities here not only enriches your African experience, it also ensures more of the benefits of tourism reach the locals directly.

 Day 1 - Arusha - Lake Manyara